 Your version of success is different than the author’s version next to you.
 For example, I’m completely ok with my steady stream of sales on Amazon.
 My sales may be lower than some, but they’re definitely higher than 12-13 million other authors’ books (given sales rank).
 I’m still working on where I want to go with my next book and how I want to position it on the market.
 And my results so far is what I would call successful – for me – because I’ve seen substantial growth in the past year.
 I spent time figuring out what works the best for my own platform.
 Because my platform is not anything like anyone else’s, and neither is yours.
 And it’s only my first year as a published author (going into my second year in July – yay!).
 So I’m going to give myself a break on that, and I’m giving you permission to go easy on yourself, too.
 Relax.

-In my Mega Bundle of Courses, in a few different sections I show you my back-end reports on Amazon, as well as my ad reports, what I spend, etc. I also show you ALL of my failures (so you don’t repeat them and learn like I did), my keywords, what I tried that worked great, what didn’t work out so great, etc. I like being transparent with people that are invested into learning about how to progress from just an author blog or blog into something bigger.
+In my Pinterest course, I also show you ALL of my failures (so you don’t repeat them and learn like I did), my keywords, what I tried that worked great, what didn’t work out so great, etc. I like being transparent with people that are invested into learning about how to progress from just an author blog or blog into something bigger.
 Oh, and we have fun, too.
 So there’s that!

 And yes, I’ve read ALL the books on Amazon ads and such, and I’m going to tell you something real: there’s a lot that ISN’T said in those books.
 There’s a lot that ISN’T revealed in those courses.
 You know, stuff that generate those sales.
 And part of it has to do with strategic partnerships.
-I reveal a lot of what is missing from those books on Amazon ads and courses on them in my Mega Bundle of Courses.
 The more you know… right?
 Yes, I made videos on this stuff!

 Every book product is different and requires testing and time, just as each individual author platform is different because of your personality and style.
 You’re not going to figure out everything with a new product overnight.
 You may think you have a fantastic new book and it could completely flop.
 Give and allow yourself time to seek out what works best for each piece of published material.
 You’re not going to know until you try.